The tax plan itself has several facets:

 So, what’s wrong with this?
 Everything!

-Why would companies be more willing to offer dividends just because the recipients will get to keep more of it What’s is it to them OK, the tax cut might encourage more people to invest to dividend offering company, raising their stock, which might encourage more companies to offer them, so he’s not completely off the mark here —but this is not really a good thing, as we’ll get to in a moment.
+Why would companies be more willing to offer dividends just because the recipients will get to keep more of it?
+What’s is it to them?
+OK, the tax cut might encourage more people to invest in dividend offering companies, raising their stock, which might encourage more companies to offer them, so he’s not completely off the mark here —but this is not really a good thing, as we’ll get to in a moment.